campbelljlowman/fazool-api/README.md

 Could pitch by saving money by replacing a DJ

 # User story
-- As a user, I can create a session of the app to display publicly that contains a currently playing song, a queue of songs that are up next with a number of votes, and a qr and number code for people to join and contribute
+- As a WeJ facilitator, I can create a session of the app to display publicly that contains a currently playing song, a queue of songs that are up next with a number of votes, and a qr and number code for people to join and contribute
-- As a user, I can join a session and see the queue of songs, add songs to the queue and vote for songs I want to hear
+- As a WeJ user, I can join a session and see the queue of songs, add songs to the queue and vote for songs I want to hear